Upload File Attachments

-Many customers have asked for a way to include file uploads as a part of a Zingtree decision tree session.
+You can include file uploads as a part of a Zingtree workflow session.
 Some use cases include:

 Overview

-Using Data Entry Fields, you can pick the File Upload field type.
-This allows you to include one or more files in the session data gathered by Zingtree.
+Using Data Entry Fields, File field type is used to include a file in the session data gathered by Zingtree.
 When the end-user uploads a file, here’s what happens:

-- The file is copied from the end-user’s computer to a Zingtree file storage server.
+1. The file is uploaded from the end-user’s computer to a Zingtree storage server.

-Security note: Each file uploaded has a random 7 digit prefix or session ID attached to it, so that files with the same name aren’t overwritten, and the file names cannot easily be discovered by hackers.
+Security Note: Each file uploaded is prefixed with the current session ID, so that files with the same name aren’t overwritten between sessions, and the file names cannot easily be discovered.

 How It Works